Traditional Bosnian coffee is called Bosnian coffee but in some parts of the region, you can also hear people calling it Turkish coffee.

-Coffee is the world’s favorite beverage and it is consumed across the planet.
+Coffee is the world’s favourite beverage and it is consumed across the planet.
 The coffee plant went a long way from east Africa where it originates to the middle east from which it spread throughout the Muslim world.
 It is thanks to trade routes and merchants that coffee reached Europe as well as the New World.

-This hot beverage started to be consumed in Hans of Sarajevo in the 16th century and by the time it reached mahalas and private houses it was already the foundation of social life of the city.
-In the same century there was already a separate tahmiscija guild dedicated to roasting and pounding coffee which is at least a century before Vienna, Paris and other European capitals started enjoying the taste of coffee.
+People were consuming this hot beverage in Hans of Sarajevo already in the 16th century.
+By the time it reached mahalas and private houses it was already the foundation of the social life of the city.
+In the same century, there was already a separate tahmiscija guild dedicated to roasting and pounding coffee.
+This is at least a century before Vienna, Paris and other European capitals started enjoying this drink.

 Many steps are necessary before coffee can be consumed.
-Primarily, coffee beans are roasted, the traditional way would be roasting it in a metal cylindrical vessel known as Shish which is rolled over fire.
+Primarily, one should roast the coffee beans.
+The traditional way would be roasting it in a metal cylindrical vessel known as Shish which is rolled over the fire.
 Then the roasted beans are either ground in a coffee grinder or pounded in Dibek which makes the coffee particularly flavorful.
 The next step is the preparation which varies greatly depending on the location and customs, but it usually involves open flame and forming the top layer of foam.

-In the modern world of today coffee is often consumed to keep people alert during busy days and students are known to drink lots of it while preparing exams in order to stay awake during long study sessions.
+In the modern world of today, people consume coffee to stay alert during busy days.
+Students are known to drink lots of it while preparing for exams to stay awake during long study sessions.
 In Bosnia, coffee is consumed for a different purpose as it is usually a break from whatever you are doing, and it is something you would rarely do by yourself.
-Traditional coffee is called Bosnian coffee but in some parts of the region you can also hear people calling it Turkish coffee even though there are clear differences between the two.
+Traditional coffee is called Bosnian coffee but in some parts of the region, you can also hear people calling it Turkish coffee even though there are clear differences between the two.

-Another important term is “ćejf” which can be translated as pleasure or the act of enjoying something and even though it is not solely related to coffee, the act of coffee drinking could be described as “ćejf”.
+Another important term is “ćejf” (cheyf) which can be translated as pleasure or the act of enjoying something.
+Even though this word is not solely related to coffee, the act of coffee drinking could be described as “ćejf”.